See you soon 👋

 For a more peaceful family night out, Connor’s A-Maize-ing Acres offers a nighttime wagon ride and flashlight maze!
 Enjoy cool Fall Florida nights as the wagon rides through beautiful woods and pastures, and gaze up at the stars as they illuminate the night sky.
 If you’d like, test your skills and attempt to navigate the corn maze with only a flashlight!
 This event is happening only on October 20th & the 21st, so don’t miss out!

-Support local businesses & thrift stores while putting together a spook-tastic costume!
+Support local businesses and thrift stores while putting together a spook-tastic costume!

 El Modelo Block